Skip to main content Skip to footer

 Sandhill Cranes

-Sandhill Crane Habitats
+Sandhill Crane Program

-BirdReturns has been working with farmers and landowners for 10 years to provide habitat for migratory shorebirds, cranes, waterfowl, and other waterbirds.
-This year, The Migratory Bird Conservation Partnership (MBCP), with funding and support from the California Department of Fish and Wildlife, will be using the BirdReturns Program to provide needed wintering habitat in the Sacramento Valley and Delta for the Greater Sandhill Crane, a California threatened subspecies. .
+BirdReturns has been working with farmers and landowners for over 10 years to provide habitat for migratory shorebirds, cranes, waterfowl, and other waterbirds.
+This year, The Migratory Bird Conservation Partnership (MBCP), with funding and support from the California Department of Fish and Wildlife, will be using the BirdReturns Program to provide needed wintering habitat in the Sacramento Valley and Delta for the Greater Sandhill Crane, a California threatened subspecies.
 Habitat provided through this program will also benefit a wide diversity of other waterbird species including waterfowl, shorebirds, and other wading birds.

-BirdReturns-Sandhill Crane Program 2024-2025
+2025 BirdReturns-Sandhill Crane Program

 The objective of the Sandhill Crane Program is to incentivize farmers to create new crane habitat to increase the resilience of the Central Valley’s population.
 Our goal is to complement existing habitat by providing additional foraging and roosting habitat.
-Individual growers may provide either foraging sites or roosting sites, or both in combination. (further details below)
+Individual growers may provide either foraging sites or roosting sites, or both in combination.

 Foraging sites provide locations for cranes to feed near their night roosts.
 These sites must be harvested grain fields that are left untilled and initially unflooded to maximize the amount of food for the birds.